-Property Description Alarm text Rebreathing Priority High Alarm condition Leakage Circuit A Rebreathing alarm will be given if the intentional leakage is too low for more than 15 seconds.
+Property Description Alarm text Rebreathing (with leakage circuit) Rebreathing (with active exhalation valve circuit) Priority High (with leakage circuit) Medium (with active exhalation valve circuit) Alarm condition Leakage Circuit A Rebreathing alarm will be given if the intentional leakage is too low for more than 15 seconds.
+Exhalation valve circuit A Rebreathing alarm will be given if the exhalation valve is obstructed for more than 10 consecutive breaths.
 MPV circuit A Rebreathing alarm will be given if air returns into the ventilator for more than 10 consecutive breaths.
 Possible cause Obstructed or occluded patient circuit.
 Incorrect patient circuit.
+Patient exhales through mouthpiece.
 Obstructed or removed CO2 port from leakage circuit.
+For active exhalation valve circuits: Disconnected pilot pressure line.
 Reset criteria The leakage is back within limits.
-Ventilator action The Vivo 45 will continue treatment according to the current settings.
-Setting range • On • Off
+The bias flow is restored Ventilator action The Vivo 45 LS will continue treatment according to the current settings.
+Setting range OnOff